Active search activity

 The ultimate aim

-is to strengthen early warning capabilities in the Asia-Pacific region through effective data management, analysis, and communication.
+is to strengthen early warning capabilities in Asia and the Pacific region through data management, analysis, and communication.

 Ongoing and future activities

 Building upon the strong foundation established in the first year, the project is ready for continued growth and impact.
-Key priorities for the coming months include:
+Key future priorities include:

-• Enhanced early warning: Expanding the capacity of the AST Asia-Pacific team to detect and respond to emerging threats.
+• Enhanced early warning: Expanding the capacity of the AST Asia-Pacific to detect, respond and analyse to emerging threats.

-• Capacity building: Empowering WOAH Members and stakeholders through targeted training and workshops.
+• Capacity building: Empowering WOAH Members and partners through targeted training and workshops (both in-person and online).

-By focusing on these areas, the project will contribute to a more resilient and secure animal health landscape in the Asia-Pacific region.
+By focusing on these areas, the project will contribute to a more resilient and secure animal health landscape in the Asia and Pacific region.

-To support the project’s goals and contribute to a safer and more secure animal health environment in the Asia-Pacific region, we encourage:
+To support the project’s goals and contribute to a more secure animal health environment in Asia and the Pacific region, we encourage:

 • WOAH Members: Active participation in data sharing, capacity building activities, and knowledge exchange.

-• Non-member countries: Engaging with WOAH to access project resources and benefits.
+• Non-WOAH members: Engaging with WOAH to access project resources and benefits.

 • Partners and stakeholders: Collaborating on joint initiatives and leveraging complementary expertise.